Marchinner/JPong/README.md

 ## Functionalities

-- A simple main menu with buttons and a game over screen
+- A simple main menu, pause and game over screen with buttons

 - Player can move his paddle with UP and DOWN Arrow keys